 Where better to start than with a beautiful cut of beef?

-Prime rib can be tricky because you need to get just on the right side of tender and rare but, oh boy, is it worth the effort.
+Prime rib and ribeye can both be tricky because you need to get just on the right side of tender and rare but, oh boy, is it worth the effort.

 And with this garlic butter herb take on the meat, it’s easy to see why.